VariabileAleatoria/Telegram-Facebook-Pages-Bot/README.md

 Telegram bot which scrapes posts from Facebook Pages and sends to a Telegram channel.
 This project has been forked from [VariabileAleatoria/Telegram-Facebook-Pages-Bot](https://github.com/VariabileAleatoria/Telegram-Facebook-Pages-Bot)

+## Setting Up Telegram Channel

+For this project to work, it must have a Telegram channel, an active bot with admin rights, and an API Token for the bot.

 ## Usage